 - The users can access any records related to the particular record too thus somehow losing data integrity.

-The above sharing rule example in Salesforce helps to understand how sharing rule occurs in Salesforce.
-Sharing rules are a very efficient way to maintain data integrity in Salesforce but remember it can only extend the access to other users, it cannot provide restricted access to users, this is the reason why it provides Read-only or Read/Write access.
-It works efficiently in those organizations that do not allow frequent changes in their users.
+The above sharing rule example in Salesforce helps to understand how sharing rules occur.
+Sharing rules is a very efficient way to maintain data integrity in Salesforce but remember it can only extend the access to other users, it cannot provide restricted access, this is the reason why it provides Read-only or Read/Write access.
+It works efficiently in those organizations that do not allow frequent changes in their list of users.